 HFIS may enter into agreements with individuals and organizations, which may be affiliated or unaffiliated with HFIS, that refer Clients to HFIS in exchange for compensation.
 All such agreements will be in writing and comply with the requirements of Federal or State regulation.
-If a Client is introduced to HFIS by a solicitor, HFIS may pay that solicitor a fee.
+If a Client is introduced to HFIS by a referring party, HFIS may pay that referring party a fee.
 While the specific terms of each agreement may differ, generally, the compensation will be based upon HFIS's engagement of new Clients and is calculated using a varying percentage of the fees paid to HFIS by such Clients.
 Any such fee shall be paid solely from HFIS's investment management fee and shall not result in any additional charge to the Client.

-Each prospective Client who is referred to HFIS under such an arrangement will receive a copy of this brochure and a separate written disclosure document disclosing the nature of the relationship between the solicitor and HFIS and the amount of compensation that will be paid by HFIS to the solicitor.
-The solicitor is required to obtain the Client's signature acknowledging receipt of HFIS's disclosure brochure and the solicitor's written disclosure statement.
+Each prospective Client who is referred to HFIS under such an arrangement will receive a copy of this brochure and a separate written disclosure document disclosing the nature of the relationship between the referring party and HFIS and the amount of compensation that will be paid by HFIS to the referring party.
+The referring party is required to obtain the Client's signature acknowledging receipt of HFIS's disclosure brochure and the written disclosure statement.